AgenttiX/home-automation/README.md

   - Bluetooth >= 4.0 is required for Bluetooth LE (BLE)
 - Class 1 radio (100 m range)
 - Realtek RTL8761B
+  - Requires Linux kernel >= 5.8, which can be installed on Ubuntu 20.04 with `sudo apt-get install linux-generic-hwe-20.04`
   - [Requires additional firmware for Linux](https://linuxreviews.org/Realtek_RTL8761B)
+    - On Ubuntu the firmware and config should be copied to `/lib/firmware/rtl_bt` with the file extension `.bin`.

 ### Lighting
 Philips Hue